NVIDIA/NVFlare/integration/nemo/examples/prompt_learning/README.md

 ```
 and open [prompt_learning.ipynb](./prompt_learning.ipynb).

+#### Hardware requirement
+This example requires a GPU with at least 16GB of memory to run three clients in parallel on the same GPU.

 ### 2. Federated p-tuning using a 20 billion parameter GPT model
 This example of running a 20B GPT model requires more computational resources.

+To run the example, follow the instructions in [prompt_learning_20B.md](prompt_learning_20B.md).

+#### Hardware requirement
 To run three clients in parallel, we require at least six GPUs with 64 GB memory or more each
 (Ampere or later GPU architecture).

-To run the example, follow the instructions in [prompt_learning_20B.md](prompt_learning_20B.md).